Shade-Zepheri/Nougat/README.md

 Nougat is [fair-code](https://faircode.io/) licensed under [**Apache 2.0 with Commons Clause**](https://github.com/Shade-Zepheri/Nougat/blob/master/LICENSE)

 What this basically boils down to is that the source is available to everyone, anyone can use and modify this project internally, however only I can "sell" this project.

+## Attributions

+Nougat uses modified components from [Material Components for iOS](), copyright the Material Components for iOS authors and licensed under Apache 2.0 without a NOTICE file.